 Freeez had spilt in `84, with John Rocca going on to a solo career.
 Releasing the “Proto-“ classic, I Want It To Be Real.
 Which became House proper in `87, when remixed by Farley Jackmaster Funk.
 Rocca`s Move having been huge with Farley and the other DJs in Chicago`s Hot Mix 5.
 In `89 he released the Afrodelic, Bang-The-Party-esque, The River Must Flow.

 Between Freeez and House, there was Pink Rhythm.
-A project stripped back to Rocca, Stennett, and Maas, that yielded three singles in 1985.
+A project stripped back to Rocca and Stennett, that yielded three singles in 1985.
 Where smooth, synthetic Boogie replaced the frantic energy, the Confusion, of the songs co-produced with Baker.
 Taking it`s cues from Larry Levan / The Paradise Garage and mid-tempo`d Italo.
 The likes of Mike Francis, Loui$ and Byron`s Too Much.
 The Saint`s Morning Music.

 Be With Records will reissue Pink Rhythm`s Melodies Of Love on the 16th of March.
 Watch carefully and you might still catch me dancing.